joshua-x-7/GridWorkBench/docs/rst/documentation.rst

 GWB Documentation
 ===================
+Use this documentation to get more in-depth information about GWB.

 The GWB Object
 --------------------------

-In this tutorial, we assume that a GWB object named *wb* has already been created.
+In this documentation, we assume that a GWB object named *wb* has already been created.

 To open up a PowerWorld case, use the ``wb.open_pwb()`` function: